How to make people read your articles?

 Use plain language

 Keep the content concise and clear.
 Don’t try to make it poetic or bookish.
 Simplicity works.
 Making your medical content straightforward should be your primary goal.
 As complex as your article's theme may be, making it easy to read shows you know the subject well.
 As a professional and an expert, you should be able to articulate your thoughts clearly and comprehensively.

 Make it quick to read

-According to Medium analysis, the average time to read for the Most Recommended Articles is 7.3 minutes.
+Consider the reading habits of your audience and aim for a length that suits their preferences.
+According to Medium analysis, the average time to read the Most Recommended Articles is 7.3 minutes.
 The average reading speed of an adult is 275 WPM (words per minute) .
 Both pieces of information together give us a secret formula - about 2100 words per article.
 Can it be that simple?
 As with everything in life, it all depends.
-The theme, target audience and complexity of the topic will dictate the piece's length, but try not to write texts longer than 5000 words.
+However, the ideal article length can vary depending on the theme, target audience, and complexity of the topic.
+Generally, avoid writing texts longer than 5000 words to keep readers engaged.

 Medicine: difficult topics need clear explanations